g-abriel4/g-abriel4/README.md

 𖹭 ֶָ֢  - AI supporters, Trump bootlickers, far right people EEEEEEYUCK dni!!!

-𖹭 ֶָ֢  - Radqueers, incest DNI
+𖹭 ֶָ֢  - Radqueers, incest DNI... obviously.

-𖹭 ֶָ֢  - Countryhumans fandom please DNI
+𖹭 ֶָ֢  - Countryhumans fandom please DNI.
+Specifically the ones who like Third Reich or USSR y'all a bunch of freaks /neg

+𖹭 ֶָ֢  - Ranfren fandom please IWVEC or dniuid...
+I've seen a lot of Nazis, darkshippers and stuff like that in this fandom and I prefer to keep my distance from the people in it.

-𖹭 ֶָ֢  - Standard DNI criteria!!
+𖹭 ֶָ֢  - Standard DNI criteria from here!

+𖹭 ֶָ֢  - Will be blocked and hidden if the above are overstepped

 <img width="400" height="400" alt="d315f6255229207c84ef2aa40a647ca4" src="https://github.com/user-attachments/assets/ed452380-71a8-4245-802c-6b9281acf55f" />